-Chicago Booth announces winner of the 2022 John Edwardson, ’72, Social New Venture Challenge
+Chicago Booth Announces Winner of the 2023 John Edwardson, ’72, Social New Venture Challenge

 The Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business and the Polsky Center for Entrepreneurship and Innovation are pleased to announce the winners of the John Edwardson, ’72, Social New Venture Challenge (SNVC), the social impact track of the University of Chicago’s nationally ranked business launch program, the New Venture Challenge.

-Winners of the 12th annual Edwardson SNVC, which launches enterprises with a social impact mission and a plan for financial sustainability, received a record-breaking total of $175,000 in venture funding.
+Winners of the 13th annual Edwardson SNVC, which launches enterprises with a social impact mission received a total of $150,000 in venture funding.

 The winners are:

-Viewers of the finals event selected ReHive as the audience choice award winner, earning a $5,000 cash prize.
-The award was open to all SNVC teams who advanced to Phase II of the competition and judged by the in-person and online audiences based on videos each team submitted.
+The Audience Choice Award was open to all SNVC teams who advanced to Phase II of the competition and judged by the in-person and online audiences based on videos each team submitted.

 - Since 2011, the SNVC has helped jump-start more than 150 companies and nonprofits